Skilled DWI Lawyer in Elizabeth, NJ

 Under a new law yet to go into effect, drivers may be allowed to retain their driving privileges but will be required to use an ignition interlock device.
 This device is placed inside your vehicle and will require you to submit to a breath test each and every time you drive and every 20 minutes while you are driving.
 If your BAC is above 0.00, your car will not start.

 Additionally, there are non-criminal consequences associated with having a DWI on your driving record in New Jersey.
 If you’ve been convicted of a DWI in New Jersey, you may be required to carry high-risk auto insurance.
 You will be required to submit an SR-22 certificate to the DMV showing that you are carrying appropriate auto insurance given your past drinking and driving conviction.
 Not all insurance companies will insure SR-22 drivers.
 This means that if you are convicted of a DWI, you run the risk of losing your current insurance.
 SR-22 insurance can be quite cost-prohibitive, because it is considered a high-risk insurance.
 Your license will not be reinstated in New Jersey unless you carry the proper SR-22 insurance.
-SR-22 insurance is required for three years following a DWI conviction.
+In general, SR-22 drivers are not insured by all insurance companies.
+But you can find Truly Insurance Online and similar others and get a SR-22 insurance as it is required for three years following a DWI conviction.

 DWI Defense Strategies